knative/docs/docs/serving/getting-started-knative-app.md

 - Automatically scale your pods up and down based on traffic, including to zero active pods.

-## Creating your Deployment with YAML
+## Optional: Creating your Deployment with YAML

 Alternatively, to deploy an app using Knative, you can also create the configuration in a YAML file that defines a service.
 For more information about the Service object, see the
 [Resource Types documentation](https://github.com/knative/serving/blob/main/docs/spec/overview.md#service).